rsdoiel/antenna/planet.md

 ---

-## Low pay blamed for air traffic controller shortage
+## Lower pay blamed for air traffic controller shortage

 date: 2025-06-24, from: RTÉ News

-The head of the Defence Forces has blamed the crisis in military air traffic controllers on low pay and competition from the commercial sector.
+The head of the Defence Forces has blamed lower pay and competition from the commercial sector for the crisis in military air traffic controllers.

 <br>